 The best winery and vineyard: Chalk Hill Wines

 What is it?
 You can’t swing your arms around in a circle in McLaren Vale without hitting dozens of world-class wineries.
-But the thing that sets Chalk Hill Wines (pictured top) apart is that there’s much more on offer here than just a cellar door.
-It also has a distillery called Never Never and an Italian cantina, Cucina di Strada, created by the maestros behind nearby Pizzateca.
+But the thing that sets Chalk Hill Wines apart is that there’s much more on offer here than just a cellar door.
+It also has one of South Austraila's best distilleries called Never Never and an Italian cantina, Cucina di Strada, created by the maestros behind nearby Pizzateca.

 What’s the scene?
 There’s a genuine collective feel to the venues on site – all three work in unison to create an exciting and varied vineyard experience.
 Thanks to each brand’s propensity for experimentation, it’s the place to try great food and wine with a bit of an edge.